JEP draft: Prepare to Make Final Mean Final

 WARNING: Final field f in p.C has been [mutated/unreflected for mutation] by class com.foo.Bar.caller in module N (file:/path/to/foo.jar)

-WARNING: Use --enable-reflective-final-mutation=N to avoid a warning
+WARNING: Use --enable-final-field-mutation=N to avoid a warning

 WARNING: Mutating final fields will be blocked in a future release unless final field mutation is enabled

-At most one such warning is issued for any particular module, and only if a warning has not yet been issued for that module.
+By default, at most one such warning is issued for any particular module, and only if a warning has not yet been issued for that module.
 The warning is written to the standard error stream.

 Libraries should not use deep reflection to mutate final fields